-In addition, many of the forms required by the Financial Aid Office are available online at http://www.dcad.edu/financial -aid/.
+In addition, many of the forms required by the Financial Aid Office are available online.

 FINANCIAL AID POLICIES

 Satisfactory Academic Progress (SAP)

 A student's overall academic progress is the standard by which progress towards a degree is measured.
 Each student's academic standing is determined at the end of each semester on the basis of attempted credits and cumulative grade point average.
 In compliance with CFR 668.16 (e), to continue receiving financial aid, a student must make minimum satisfactory academic progress toward completion of the program of study in accordance with Title IV regulations and DCAD policies as follows: